localstack/docs/content/en/user-guide/tools/event-studio/index.md

 Run the following command to install Event Studio:

 {{< command >}}
-$ localstack extension install localstack-extension-event-studio
+$ localstack extensions install localstack-extension-event-studio
 {{< / command >}}

 Check the LocalStack logs for Event Studio output, where you should see logs like: